JuaniFilardo/tp-ia/README.md

 --------------------------------------------------------------------------------

-This project was intended as an approach to solve the competition proposed by WCCI.<br>
+This project was intended as an approach to solve the competition proposed by [WCCI].<br>

 In a nutshell, a dataset containing labeled tweets is provided.
 Each label shows if the tweet is relevant in a cybersecurity context.
 While tweets labeled as 1 are relevant, the tweets labeled as -1 are irrelevant.<br>
+A tweet is relevant if it mentions a threat to an element of an IT infrastructure (e.g., a vulnerability or an exploit) or a security measure to protect that element (e.g., an update or a software patch).
 <br>
 The goal here is to classify 'new' tweets as either relevant or irrelevant.<br>
 <br>